Khmer–Chinese Friendship Association

+History

 The association was founded in September 1964.
 At the time Cambodia and the People's Republic of China enjoyed good bilateral relations.
 Different political tendencies were represented in the association.
 As the Chinese Cultural Revolution progressed, the AAKC became increasingly vocally Maoist.

 Prince Sihanouk banned the association on September 1, 1967 (all other national friendship associations in Cambodia were also banned).
 Several key functionaries of AAKC were arrested, including Phouk Chhay.
 He was released after the 1970 coup d'état.
 A new Cambodia–China friendship organization was founded immediately after the disbanding of AAKC, the National Committee for Khmer–Chinese Friendship.
 The new organization lacked any left-wing leaders.
 The China–Khmer Friendship Association protested against the prohibition of AAKC in Cambodia.

 The group that had been active in the AAKC continued to exist as a pro-Chinese faction inside the Communist Party of Kampuchea.
 The pro-Chinese faction was mainly influential in the south-western region until 1975, when they were subdued by the Pol Pot group.
 The pro-Chinese faction was purged in 1977, and its main leaders were executed.